enriquechoza/gh-actions-demo/10-OOP/02-Challenge/README.md

 * A walkthrough video that demonstrates the functionality of the application and passing tests.

-* At least one sample SVG file generated using your application.
+* A sample HTML file generated using your application.

 * The URL of the GitHub repository, with a unique name and a readme describing the project.

 ---
-© 2023 edX Boot Camps LLC.
+© 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.